Data-driven-numerical-methods/Nonlinear-Truncated-Conjugate-Residual/README.md

 # Nonlinear-Tructated-GCR
-Optimization, Iterative Algorithm, Numerical Analysis Under Review in SIAM Journal On Matrix Analysis and Applications
+Optimization, Iterative Algorithm, Numerical Analysis Accepted in SIAM Journal On Matrix Analysis and Applications

 ## Abstract:
 This paper develops a new class of nonlinear acceleration algorithms based on extending conjugate residual-type procedures from linear to nonlinear equations.
 The main algorithm has strong similarities with Anderson acceleration as well as with inexact Newton methods - depending on which variant is implemented.
 We prove theoretically and verify experimentally, on a variety of problems from simulation experiments to deep learning applications, that our method is a powerful accelerated iterative algorithm.